DavidYKay/davidykay.github.io/_drafts/lusitania.md

 ### Diver Testimony

-As if the Lusitania hadn't suffered enough, the Royal Navy depth-charged the ship in the fifties, leaving her decks and hull pocked beyond recognition.
+As if the Lusitania hadn't suffered enough, the Royal Navy depth-charged the ship in the 1950s, leaving her decks and hull pocked beyond recognition.
 "She's like Swiss cheese, and the seabed around her is littered with unexploded hedgehog mines," says Des Quigley, a Dublin-based technical diver who repeatedly dove the wreck, with Bemis's consent, back in the nineties.
 "At first we thought they were Champagne bottles—they were just rolling around on the bottom."

 - [Men's Vogue][4]

 ## Additional Sources

-Please check out Spartacus Educational's excellent [page on the sinking of the Lusitania][14], which contains several primary sources.
+Please check out Spartacus Educational's excellent [page on the sinking of the Lusitania][5], which contains several primary sources.

 ## Conclusion